Read about the 5 key characteristics of graph databases - speed, meaning, answers, relationships, and transformation.

 For many years relational databases have been the dominant database choice for data storage and retrieval.
-The relational model stores data in tables, with rows representing instances of entities and columns representing values which are attributed to each entity.
+The relational model stores data in tables, with rows representing instances of entities and columns representing the values attributed to each entity.

 Needless to say, such relational representations are suitable for simple data models and connections that fit into a tabular format.
-They are perfectly fine for finance records, inventories, lists of students etc. When it comes to mapping complex networks of relationships though, the processes of joining are most often than not inefficient, time-consuming and computer power consuming.
+They are perfectly fine for financial records, inventories, lists of students, etc. When it comes to mapping complex networks of relationships, though, the processes of joining are most often than not inefficient, time-consuming and computer power consuming.

 Interconnected data (the most obvious example being the data from social networks) are everything but easy to tame with the above mechanism of creating more and more junction tables and additional elements to record the ever-increasing number of relationships between data items.
 The relational model turns out to be too expensive and resource-consuming to express the richness and the interconnectedness of exponentially growing in volume and variety data.